datanav/docs/getting-started.rst

 - Run the pipe and confirm that it outputs municipalities.
 - Finaly, add the new municipality dataset to **global-location**'s' source dataset list and run the global pipe.

+Tips

+  - We don't have to chain transforms in one pipe to emit the entities in the ``$children`` attribute.
+We do that in this lab to test the functionality of chaining transforms.
+The ``emit_children`` transform can be in a pipe downstream from the pipe where ``$children`` is created.

+.. _getting-started-labs-19:

 Lab 19
 ^^^^^^